-- Vice President Shawan Jabarin (General Director of Al Haq) was elected as FIDH’s Secretary General.
+- In August 2016, Shawan Jabarin (General Director of Al Haq) was elected as FIDH’s Secretary General.
 Jabarin has been denied exit visas for Israel and Jordan on several occasions due to his alleged ties to the PFLP terrorist group (Click here to read a translation of the decision by the Israeli High Court of Justice, June 20, 2007).

 - FIDH is active in attempts to bring “war crimes” cases against Israeli officials at the International Criminal Court (ICC), including submitting case files following the 2009 Gaza conflict and a letter to President of the Palestinian Authority Mahmoud Abbas encouraging him to ratify the Rome Statute.

 - During the 2014 Gaza conflict, FIDH wrote a letter to the UN Security Council alleging that the “operations of the Israeli Army constitute war crimes, and given the massive and systematic character of the killing of civilian populations, including children, the destruction of hospitals and schools, as well as entire areas in the North and the South of the Gaza Strip, further investigation may conclude that these actions amount to crimes against humanity.”